aws-samples/amazon-mwaa-examples/usecases/mwaa-observability-enhancement/README.md

+## Disclaimer

+AWS code samples are example code that demonstrates practical implementations of AWS services for specific use cases and scenarios.

+These application solutions are not supported products in their own right, but educational examples to help our customers use our products for their applications.
+As our customer, any applications you integrate these examples into should be thoroughly tested, secured, and optimized according to your business's security standards & policies before deploying to production or handling production workloads.

 # Improve Observability across MWAA tasks

 Observability across the different processes within the data pipeline is a key component to monitor the success and/or failure of the pipeline.
 While scheduling the execution of tasks within the data pipeline is controlled by Airflow, the execution of the task itself (transforming, normalizing and/or aggregating data) is done by different services based on the use case.
 Having an end-to-end view of the data flow is a challenge due to multiple touch points in the data pipeline.